What is Privileged Access Management (PAM)?

 Why use PAM ?

-PAM keeps your organization safe from accidental or deliberate misuse of privileged access.
-This is particularly relevant if your organization is growing.
 The bigger and more complex your organization’s IT systems get, the more privileged users you have.
 These include employees, contractors, remote or even automated users.
-Many organizations have 2-3 times as many privileged users as employees!
+Remember that many organizations have 2-3 times as many privileged users as employees!

 Compliance